 - If a certain amount of data has been sent over a specific period of time (i.e., Bandwidth threshold)

-Editor’s note: Whether additional conditions are to be considered is FFS

 NOTE: Details of the UE policy delivery including privacy-related aspects and user consent are detailed in the next call flow in clause 6.31.2.1.

 3. Trigger condition for a notification (Notification Component A) is set